How Old is Too Old to Drive?

 “Physicians have been involved in several actions brought on behalf of an injured party in a motor vehicle accident alleged to have been caused in part by the medical disability of another person who should not have been allowed to continue driving.
 Physicians have been found liable for failing to report, notably in those provinces and territories with mandatory requirements.”

-Is Nova Scotia doing enough?
-Should we wait for doctors to make recommendations to transport Canada before senior’s licenses are taken away?
-Or should there be a mandatory assessment once drivers reach a certain age?
+Do you think that Nova Scotia is doing enough to keep unsafe drivers with certain physical ability limitations off the road?
+Should we wait for doctors to make recommendations to transport Canada before senior driver’s licenses are taken away?
+Or should there be mandatory road tests, vision test and overall driving ability assessments once senior drivers reach a certain age?

 Want More Information about car accident claims?

-If you have been in a car crash in Nova Scotia and are looking for information about your legal rights and responsibilities you can learn more by reading my book : Crash Course: The Consumer’s Guide to Car Accident Claims in Nova Scotia.
+If you have been involved in a car crash in Nova Scotia and are looking for information about your legal rights and responsibilities you can learn more by reading my book: Crash Course: The Consumer’s Guide to Car Accident Claims in Nova Scotia.

-The book is basically a “crash course” in everything you need to know about auto insurance and car accident claims in Nova Scotia.
-You can find the Guide on Amazon.com.
-All proceeds from book sales go to charity.
+The book is basically a “crash course” in terms of everything you need to know about auto insurance and car accident claims in Nova Scotia.
+You can find the Guide on Amazon.com, and all proceeds from book sales go to charity.

 Free Copy to Blog Readers